-The Group has a 47.2 per cent. economic interest (comprising a 42.9 per cent. voting interest and a 4.3 per cent. non-voting interest) in Century Aluminum, a company listed on the NASDAQ with aluminium smelting and refining operations in the U.S. and Iceland and interests in other production facilities in China and the Netherlands.
+The Group has a 47.4 per cent. economic interest (comprising a 42.9 per cent. voting interest and a 4.5 per cent. non-voting interest) in Century Aluminum, a company listed on the NASDAQ with aluminium smelting and refining operations in the U.S. and Iceland and interests in other production facilities in China and the Netherlands.
 Century Aluminum's primary aluminium assets include four wholly owned smelters: Nordural in Iceland; Hawesville and Sebree in Kentucky, U.S.; and Mount Holly in South Carolina, U.S., which have production capacities of approximately 317,000 tonnes, 250,000 tonnes, 220,000 tonnes and 229,000 tonnes, respectively.
 The Ravenswood smelter was permanently closed in 2015 and Century Aluminum completed the sale of the remaining assets in 2016.
-In total, Century Aluminum has an annualised production capacity of approximately 1,016,000 tonnes of primary aluminium per annum, and produced approximately 753,000 tonnes of primary aluminium in 2018.
-Century Aluminum also has interests in two carbon anode production facilities, in China and the Netherlands, which supply carbon anodes to the Nordural smelter in Iceland.
+In total, Century Aluminum has an annualised production capacity of approximately 1,016,000 tonnes of primary aluminium per annum, of which 267,000 tonnes per annum was curtailed as at 31 December 2017, and produced approximately 749,000 tonnes of primary aluminium in 2017.
+Century also has interests in two carbon anode production facilities, in China and the Netherlands, which supply carbon anodes to the Nordural smelter in Iceland.
+In 2008, Century Aluminum commenced construction on a new aluminium reduction facility in Helguvik, Iceland, construction of which is currently curtailed.

 The Group entered into two cash-settled total return swaps over 10.4 per cent. of Century Aluminum's common shares.
-The swaps provide the Group with additional economic exposure (over and above its 47.2 per cent. interest) to changes in Century Aluminum's share price.
+The swaps provide the Group with additional economic exposure (over and above its 47.4 per cent. interest) to changes in Century Aluminum's share price.

-UC Rusal and EN+
+UC Rusal

-The Group previously owned 8.8 per cent. of UC Rusal, a vertically integrated upstream aluminium company listed on the Hong Kong Stock Exchange, Euronext Paris and the Moscow Exchange.
+The Group owns 8.8 per cent. of UC Rusal, a vertically integrated upstream aluminium company listed on the Hong Kong Stock Exchange, Euronext Paris and the Moscow Exchange.
 In addition to its mining and refining operations, UC Rusal also holds a 27.82 per cent. stake in Norilsk Nickel, the world's largest producer of nickel and palladium and one of the largest producers of platinum and copper.
-In April 2018, UC Rusal and its parent company, EN+ Group Plc ("EN+"), were designated as SDNs by the U.S. government.
-The U.S. Department of the Treasury's Office of Foreign Assets Control ("OFAC") subsequently issued licences authorising U.S. persons to engage in specified transactions related to winding down or maintaining business with UC Rusal and its subsidiaries until 23 October 2018.
-OFAC also announced that, in accordance with preexisting OFAC guidance, OFAC would not impose secondary sanctions on non-U.S. persons for engaging in the same activity involving UC Rusal or its subsidiaries that General License 14 authorises U.S. persons to engage in.
-The Group is committed to complying with all applicable sanctions in its business and took all necessary measures in order to mitigate any risks to its business as a result of the designation of UC Rusal and EN+ as SDNs, including in respect of secondary sanctions.
-The Group had also agreed to convert its shareholding in UC Rusal into shares of its parent company, EN+ as part of the latter's initial public offering which completed in November 2017, but decided not to proceed with the transaction at the time following the designation of UC Rusal and EN+ as SDNs.
-In January 2019, OFAC lifted the sanctions against UC Rusal and EN+ and the Group concluded agreements to exchange its 8.8 per cent. interest in UC Rusal for a 10.6 per cent. interest in EN+.
-The first stage of the transaction has completed and the Group transferred a 2.0 per cent stake in UC Rusal to EN+ in exchange for the issue of new global depositary receipts to Glencore representing approximately 10.6 per cent. of the enlarged share capital of EN+.
-The transfer of an additional 6.8 per cent. stake in UC Rusal to EN+ is expected to be completed no later than February 2020 in the absence of any new sanctions designations.
+In April 2018, UC Rusal and its parent company, EN+, were designated as SDNs by the U.S. government.
+The Group had agreed to purchase alumina and aluminium from UC Rusal under multi-year contracts and is currently evaluating the position under such contracts.
+The Group had also agreed to convert its shareholding in UC Rusal into shares of its parent company, EN+, as part of the latter's initial public offering, which completed in November 2017 but has decided not to proceed with the transaction at this time in light of the designation of UC Rusal and EN+ as SDNs.
+Additionally, Ivan Glasenberg has resigned his position as a director of UC Rusal.